 iPhone apps unlikely to help smokers quit

-A REVIEW of 47 quit-smoking apps for iPhone shows most are unlikely to help patients.
+A REVIEW of 47 quit-smoking apps for the iPhone shows most are unlikely to help patients.

-Lead author Professor Lorien Abroms, a health communications expert from George Washington University, said most apps failed to mention the benefits of nicotine replacement therapy and around half embraced hypnosis.
+Lead author Professor Lorien Abroms, a health communications expert from George Washington University, said most apps failed to mention the benefits of nicotine replacement therapy and around half of them embraced non-evidenced-based techniques such as hypnosis.